Sustainable Packaging Specification Recommendations for Automotive Operations

 Going forward, the SP Sustainable Packaging Work Group intends to build on learnings from this process to promote further alignment on sustainable packaging practices within the automotive industry and identify targeted opportunities to improve packaging sustainability in support of industry sustainability goals.
 The guidance documents will continue to be reviewed on a regular basis.

-*NEW* Sustainable Packaging Specification Recommendations for Automotive Expendable Packaging
+Sustainable Packaging Specification Recommendations for Automotive Expendable Packaging

 Version 1.0, Last Updated: October 2023